felipefllm/pyAutonomousAgent/README.md

 The tool generates a graphical interface, which is an animated gif, based on the final result of the simulation.
 The graphical interface is created through the python library celluloid [celluloi 2018].
-An example of this interface can be seen below.
+An example of this interface can be seen in the file pyAutonomousAgent_simulation.gif.

 ## Bibliographic References